-- 13.1 A comprehensive joint consultation on this Scheme took place between November 2014 and February 2015.
-It was conducted using face to face discussions, by email, telephone conversations and using an online survey. - 13.2 An "easy read" version of the draft Scheme was prepared, to increase understanding and accessibility of the proposed integration arrangements. - 13.3 An email address was supplied for people to send their views and an online survey was created as another option for people to give their opinions. - 13.4 The Chief Officer presented the consultation draft Scheme to NHS Grampian Board and elected members of the Council in briefing sessions.
-Briefing sessions were also held for the public and for staff. - 13.5 Principles endorsed by the Scottish Health Council and the National Standards for Community Engagement were followed in respect of the consultation process, which included the following:
+- 13.1 A comprehensive joint consultation on thise December 2015 Scheme took place between November 2014 and February 2015.
+It was conducted using face to face discussions, by email, telephone conversations and using an online survey. - 13.2 An "easy read" version of the draft Scheme was prepared, to increase understanding and accessibility of the proposed integration arrangements.

+Consultation on this revised Scheme took place in January 2018 - 13.3 Media notifications were issued for the public and a newsletter for staff alerting them to the propsed revisions to the Scheme. - An email address was supplied for people to send their views and an online survey was created as another option for people to give their opinions. - 13.4 The consultation draft revised Scheme was presented to NHS Grampian Board and elected members of the Councilin briefing sessions.
+Briefing sessions were also held for the public and for staff. - 13.5 Principles endorsed by the Scottish Health Council and the National Standards for Community Engagement were followed in respect of the consultation process, which included the following: - 13.5.1 It was a genuine consultation exercise: the views of all participants were be valued. - 13.5.2 It was transparent: the results of the consultation exercise were published.

-13.5.1 It was a genuine consultation exercise: the views of all participants were be valued.
-13.5.2 It was transparent: the results of the consultation exercise were published.
-13.5.3 It was an accessible consultation: the consultation documentation was provided in a variety of formats.
-13.5.4 It was being led by the Chief Officer: the Chief Officer and the IJB will be answerable to the people of Moray in terms of the content of the Scheme.
-13.5.5 It is the start of an on-going dialogue: the Integration Scheme will establish the parameters of the future strategic plans of the IJB.
+- 13.5.3 It was an accessible consultation: the consultation documentation was provided in a variety of formats. - 13.5.4 It was being led by the Chief Officer: the Chief Officer and the IJB will be answerable to the people of Moray in terms of the content of the revised Scheme. - 13.5.5 It is the start of an on-going dialogue: the revised Integration Scheme will establish the parameters of the future strategic plans of the IJB.

-13.6 The stakeholders consulted in the development of this Scheme were:
+13.6 The stakeholders consulted in the development of this revised Scheme were: